-For centuries, Munich has been regarded as one of the great music capitals of Europe – a city where classical music is not only cultivated, but lived.
-Even composers such as Mozart, Wagner and Strauss found an enthusiastic audience here, and operas, symphony concerts and chamber music still characterize the cultural face of the city today.
-With its rich history, first-class orchestras and passionate public culture, the Bavarian capital attracts music lovers from all over the world.
+For centuries, Munich has been regarded as one of Europe’s great musical capitals —a city where classical music is not merely cultivated but lived.
+Composers such as Mozart, Wagner, and Strauss found an enthusiastic audience here, and to this day , operas, symphony concerts, and chamber music shape the cultural face of the city.
+With its rich history, world-class orchestras, and passionate audience culture, the Bavarian capital attracts music lovers from all over the world.

-From the majestic National Theatre of the Bavarian State Opera to the elegant Prinzregententheater and atmospheric open-air concerts on Odeonsplatz, Munich offers an impressive stage for classical music in all its facets.
-This guide introduces you to the most beautiful venues, most renowned orchestras and most unforgettable classical music events that our city has to offer.
-Whether you’ve never had anything to do with classical music before or are already an expert, it’s worth taking a look!
+From the majestic National Theater of the Bavarian State Opera and the elegant Prinzregententheater to atmospheric open-air concerts on Odeonsplatz —Munich offers an impressive stage for classical music in all its facets.
+This guide introduces you to the most beautiful venues, the most renowned orchestras, and the most unforgettable classical music events our city has to offer.

 Table Of Contents